-One of our most popular snorkeling sites is an underwater gallery of sculptures in our Molinere Beauséjour Marine Protected Area, that very much reflect Grenada’s culture.
-Fashioned from a variety of media but predominantly from simple substrates including concrete and rebar, they create an ideal substrate, relatively fixed and permanent, on which marine life may develop.
+One of our most popular snorkeling sites is an underwater gallery of sculptures in our Molinere Beauséjour Marine Protected Area that very much reflect Grenada’s culture.
+Created by renowned sculptor Jason de Caires Taylor and installed in 2006, the underwater garden is fashioned from a variety of media but predominantly from simple substrates including concrete and rebar, they create an ideal substrate, relatively fixed and permanent, on which marine life may develop.
 They are sympathetically located to enhance the reef, making natural use of its varied topography of craggy gullies and sun-dappled sandy patches.

 As artificial reefs, these sculptures are proving highly successful so far in attracting a stunning array of varied marine life.
 In doing so and attracting visitors, they have indeed fulfilled a role in easing the environmental pressure on other reefs in the locality.